Frequently Asked Questions

 Why choose SEAD?

-SEAD has decades of experience engineering buildings in Steamboat and the surrounding areas and has specific practice designing for the local soils, design loads, climate, and appropriate construction methods.
-SEAD, in particular, exerts extra efforts during design to detail the structural systems in order to save time and money for the contractors and clients when the structure is being constructed.
+SEAD has decades of experience engineering buildings in Steamboat and the surrounding areas and specifically designs for local soils, design loads, climate, and appropriate construction methods.
+SEAD exerts extra effort during the design phase to detail the construction documents, saving time and money for contractors and clients during construction.
 SEAD is committed to detailed drawings.
-We consistently receive feedback from contractors that our attention to detail in the design process allows the owners exceptional cost savings in the construction phase.
+We consistently receive feedback from contractors that our attention to detail in the design process allows owners exceptional cost savings during construction.
 We aim to work as a collaborative and constructive team with clients, architects, builders, and other trades on every project.
+With a team approach, our goal is to produce the best result for all parties involved.

 How long does the design take?

 The timing depends on many factors including SEAD's scheduled queue of projects, the scope of work for the project, and how often design changes are requested during the design process.
-SEAD prefers to be realistic with our estimated schedule rather than to make false promises about when we anticipate being able to start.
+SEAD prefers to be realistic with our estimated schedule to provide a more reliable outcome.
 Contact us to discuss the approximate timing for your specific project.

 How much will it cost?